When did you start diving?

 I returned to Western Australia and continued collecting data for PDE — more than 1,500 dive profiles in all.
 Meanwhile, I dived, usually in caves, and then I finished my doctorate and presented my findings at the European Underwater and Baromedical Society meeting in Istanbul, Turkey.
 The Norwegian professor and dive researcher Alf Brubakk, M.D., Ph.D., was one of my examiners, and he chaired the morning session before I presented my results.
 I was nervous, but a month later I learned that he passed my thesis with only minor corrections.

 By then I was certified to dive trimix with low oxygen levels (hypoxic trimix), which I used for diving very deep caves.
-I spent the next couple of years diving mines in Sweden, sump diving in Polish caves, and exploring the giant, water-filled caves 300 feet under the Nullarbor Plain, an immense limestone plateau on the southern coast of Central Australia.
+I spent the next couple of years diving mines in Sweden, sump diving in Polish caves, and exploring the giant, water-filled caves 300 feet (91 meters) under the Nullarbor Plain, an immense limestone plateau on the southern coast of Central Australia.
 That is where I currently dive.

 How did you end up in Europe?